digiwano/comrade/README.md

 });
 ```

-Running again, we get this:
+When we run this, we get:

 ```
 main >>> post digiwano beautiful day - going for a drive